LincolinAngaya/posey-react-application/README.md

 1. I can add a poem to my favorites and see it on a separate list.
 2. I can delete a poem and they are still gone when I refresh the page.

-## Rubric

-You can find the rubric for this assessment [here](https://github.com/learn-co-curriculum/se-rubrics/blob/master/module-4.md).